-al_desc is the value returned by rasclib_algorithm_open() (see "rasclib_algorithm_open Function" on page 80).
+al_desc is the value returned by rasclib_algorithm_open().

 rasclib_algo_callback is a function provided by the user to handle situations such as data overruns or data underruns.
 It is called by rasclib when user intervention is required.
 Currently, it is not called, therefore, this parameter should always be NULL.